20 Minute Seafood Stew

 • Classic country

-So really depending on my mood you can find me jamming in several different ways.
-I’ll either be cursing along to rap, reminiscing about beer drinking next to bonfires in high school, pretending I’m my dad’s age by loving all golden oldies OR thinking about the times I used to watch the Grand Ole Opry with my grandparents.
-I’m really a big ball of weird when it comes to music.
+I’ll either be cursing along to rap, reminiscing about beer drinking next to bonfires in high school, pretending I’m my dad’s age by loving all golden oldies or thinking about the times I used to watch the Grand Ole Opry with my grandparents.

 This 20 minute seafood stew has a light broth made from tomatoes, garlic, fresh herbs and white wine.
 Plus it's packed full of fresh cod and shrimp.

-So while I’m probably never change when it comes to my music one thing that has changed over time is my willingness to try foods I used to hate.
-When I was a kid I would cry if forced to eat fish.
-My step-dad would make beer battered perch and I would sit at the table crying about how I hated it.
-Every.
-Single.
-Time.
+As a kid, I would cry if forced to eat fish.
+My stepdad would make beer-battered perch, and I would sit at the table crying about how I wouldn’t say I liked it – every. single. time.
 He would swear he didn’t know I hated fish and would force me to eat it.
-So there I sat for hours crying while plugging my nose and trying to eat cold, soggy battered fish.
-No Bueno.

-When I got older I realized I was being totally irrational and I needed to get my shit together and start eating fish.
-It’s good for me and according to most people in my life, it’s pretty delicious.
-So in the past few years, I have slowly been incorporating more fish into my diet.
-That’s why when I reached out to Sizzlefish to see if they wanted to work together I was psyched when they said “absolutely!”
+So, in the past few years, I have slowly incorporated more fish into my diet.
+That’s why when I reached out to Sizzlefish to see if they wanted to work together, I was psyched when they said, “Absolutely!”

 This 20 minute seafood stew has a light broth made from tomatoes, garlic, fresh herbs and white wine.
 Plus it's packed full of fresh cod and shrimp.

-Besides this stew just being plain delicious, it’s ready in just about 20 minutes.
-The seafood only takes a couple minutes so you drop it in right at the end and in no time you’re sitting down to a hearty bowl of stew that is best when served with a side of bread to sop up all that broth.
-I also made some (totally optional) buttery toasted herb panko crumbs.
-They were the perfect little crunch for the top of the stew.
-I also served each bowl with its own lemon wedge because if you’re like me you love citrus everything and it’s perfect with seafood.
+The seafood only takes a couple minutes, so you drop it in right at the end, and in no time, you’re sitting down to a hearty bowl of stew that is best when served with a side of bread to sop up all that broth.

 This 20 minute seafood stew has a light broth made from tomatoes, garlic, fresh herbs and white wine.
 Plus it's packed full of fresh cod and shrimp.